Another choppy day on Wall Street ends with indexes mixed

 Government bond yields fell.
 The 10-year Treasury note traded at a yield of 1.25%, down from 1.27% the day before.

-Robinhood sank 11.2% as traders worried that the booming growth at the popular online brokerage app could slow down.
-Macy's soared 19.8% after issuing a strong forecast and reporting earnings that were far bigger than analysts were expecting.
-That put the iconic department store operator on track for its biggest percentage gain since May 2020.
+Robinhood sank 10.3% as traders worried that the booming growth at the popular online brokerage app could slow down.
+Macy's soared 19.6% after issuing a strong forecast and reporting earnings that were far bigger than analysts were expecting.
+That nearly matched the biggest percentage gain the stock had in its history, which came on May 27, 2020.